Skip to main content

 By: Edward Pugh, CAMS, CAMs-Audit, AAP, CFE

-The aforementioned guidance addresses all business arrangements between a financial institution and another entity, whether a formal contract exists or not.
+The aforementioned guidance addresses all business arrangements between a financial institution and another entity.
+(Whether a formal contract exists or not).
 Third-party relations can include outsourced services, use of independent consultants, referral arrangements, merchant payment processing services, services provided by affiliates and subsidiaries, and joint ventures.
-While there are many benefits to using third-party services, their use can reduce an institutions’ direct control over activities and may introduce new or increasing risks.
+While there are many benefits to using third-party services, their use can reduce an institutions’ direct control over activities.
+It may introduce new or increasing risks.
 Thus, it is important for an institution to identify, assess, monitor, and control risks related to third-party relationships.

 A critical element of third-party risk management is to develop and maintain a complete inventory of third-party relationships.
 This also includes periodically conducting risk assessments for each relationship.
 This process will allow an institution to determine its risk and whether these risks have changed over time.
 The overall goal is to be able to update risk management practices as circumstances and risks change.
 Third parties performing more critical activities, such as those that may impact customers, the institution’s financial conditions or operations, warrant more robust oversight.